Business Daily Media

 Debtor Financing

 This concept of debtor finance is an umbrella term for different financial tools such as invoice finance, cash flow finance, selective factoring, invoice discounting etc. In simple terms, debtor financing is about securing cash flow in the business by using accounts receivables as collaterals.
-This method is especially useful for small companies where regular cash flow is critical to the survival of the unit.
+This method is valuable as part of treasury management practices and especially useful for small companies where regular cash flow is critical to the survival of the unit.

 Discounts for prompt payers